Codeception/codeception.github.com/guides/07-AdvancedUsage.md

 ## Shuffle

-By default Codeception runs tests in alphabetic order.
+By default, Codeception runs tests in alphabetic order.
 To ensure that tests are not depending on each other (unless explicitly declared via `@depends`) you can enable `shuffle` option.

 ```yaml